NOAA-EMC/UPP/docs/InputsOutputs.rst

 In order to ensure that the user-edited xml files are error free, XML stylesheets (:bolditalic:`parm/EMC\_POST\_CTRL\_Schema.xsd` and :bolditalic:`EMC\_POST\_Avblflds\_Schema.xsd`) can be used to validate both the :bolditalic:`postcntrl.xml` and :bolditalic:`post\_avblflds.xml` files, respectively.
-Confirmation of validation will be given (e.g. postcntrl.xml validates) or otherwise return errors if it does not match the schema.
-This step is optional, but acts as a safe-guard to avoid run-time failures with UPP.
+Confirmation of validation will be given (e.g., :bolditalic:`postcntrl.xml` validates) or otherwise return errors if it does not match the schema.
+This step is optional, but acts as a safeguard to avoid run-time failures with the UPP.
 To run the validation:

 .. code-block:: console